nimblenitin/github-move/README.md

-# github-move practical with gitbot
+# Github-move practical with gitbot